 They have low saturation and are close to gray.

-For example, gray, black, and white, and from time to time, brown belong to neutral colors.
+For example, gray, black, and white, and occasionally, brown belong to neutral colors.

 They also convey minimalism and calmness.

 In design, these neutral colors are often the main focus.

 It is not hard science, and I already mentioned it in my article about the best colors for real estate signs.

 White conveys purity and cleanliness, and brown warmness and earthiness.

 When we look at neutral colors, it makes sense why they are more popular with potential buyers and likely to sell houses faster.